FahimFBA/personal-website/README.md

 # Personal Website that is being managed on GitLab

-Check the original repo from [here](https://gitlab.com/FahimFBA/personal-website)
+Check the original repo from [here](https://gitlab.com/FahimFBA/personal-website).
+I made the repo public afterwards.

 Check the live site from [here](https://fahimbinamin.com/)